Surgical approach (typical)

 - Immediate management: stop stimulus, deepen anaesthesia/analgesia, check/drain bladder, sit up if awake, treat BP with GTN/nicardipine/nitroprusside

-- Prevention: adequate anaesthesia; neuraxial (spinal/epidural) can prevent AD for procedures below lesion when feasible
+- Prevention: adequate anaesthesia, neuraxial (spinal/epidural) can prevent AD for procedures below lesion when feasible

 A patient with acute cervical SCI is for posterior fixation in the prone position.
 What are your key anaesthetic concerns?